 Our project seeks to recover the stories of individuals as well as educate the public on the reality of these processes.
 We are focused primarily on New England for now, and are working in close partnership with approximately thirteen regional tribes, nations, and communities.
 While this project seeks to bring greater understanding to the past, it is important to recognize that these Indigenous nations are still here, in New England and all across the Americas, and have vibrant communities and cultural traditions.
 They, too, have oral histories regarding settler colonialism, displacement, indigenous enslavement, and ongoing survival into the present that need to inform our understanding of the past; archival materials alone are insufficient.
 In combination with tribal input, DISA will allow the slow centralization of biographical information related to enslaved indigenous people and place it online where historians, researchers, students, tribal members, and families can use the information to reconstruct histories, chart networks, and make connections in ways that have never before been possible.
 These are hard realities and difficult histories, but they need to be told fully so we can start to be more honest about the history of this country and think more clearly about how to make amends moving forward.

-We are grateful for our partnerships with our tribal collaborators, as well as with the Center for Digital Scholarship at Brown, as well as the Center for the Study of Slavery and Justice.
+We are grateful for our partnerships with our tribal collaborators, as well as various Brown departments and centers listed below.

 How to contribute: